reedmacdonald/netlify-cms-gatsby/src/pages/index.md

 image: /img/screen-shot-2020-11-25-at-9.34.48-am.png
 otherimage: /img/screen-shot-2020-11-25-at-10.29.39-am.png
 step3:
-  title: "Step III: Apply to new scholarships every month"
+  title: "Step III: Apply to new schalarships every month"
   description: Every month, we added thousands of new scholarships so our members
     never miss an opportunity to win big.
-Every year, the average Scholly member gets matched with more than $2 million dollars in scholarships!
+Every year, the average Schalli member gets matched with more than $2 million dollars in scholarships!
   image: /img/screen-shot-2020-11-25-at-1.47.31-pm.png
-description: This is a mock site for scholarships
+description: This is a mock site for schalarships
 intro:
   heading: idk
   description: idk